netizer/open_secrets/README.md

 # Open Secrets

-This library is used dealing with secrets (the ones usually kept in environment variables) in 2 environments: Google Cloud and local.
+This library is used for dealing with secrets (the ones usually kept in environment variables) in 2 environments: Google Cloud and local.

 Google Cloud has a service for storying secrets - Secret Manager.
 It is convenient to have local-environment counterparts of these secrets.
 These local versions could be viewed as mocks, e.g. we can start a couple of services locally, and use `localhost` with a couple of different ports instead of the URLs of the deployed services.